-The steps to apply for financial aid can also be found on the Davis Tech Financial Aid page.
+The steps to apply for financial aid can also be found on the our Financial Aid page.

 Davis Technical College offers a variety of scholarships.
-Information regarding scholarships and how to apply can be found on the Davis Tech Scholarship page.
+Information regarding scholarships and how to apply can be found on the Scholarships page.

 Satisfactory Academic Progress (SAP)